defnotmee/definitely-not-a-lib/README.md

 # definitely-not-a-lib

+Leonardo Valente Nascimento's competitive programming library.
+Most code will be written by me (credits will be given otherwise).
+Anyone can use this if they want, but it will probably be massively incomplete for a while.

 Every file that has a dependency has a line that includes that file.

 In case you're copypasting, remember to have #define O_O